-The Heritage Team provides advice on and deals with all landscape matters relating to planning applications and policy.
-This includes:

-**Existing text**

 The Heritage Team provides advice on and deals with all notifications to remove hedgerows.

-The Hedgerow Regulations 1997 allows us to protect important hedgerows, by controlling their removal through a system of notification – if you want to remove a hedgerow you should write in stating the reasons for removal with a plan showing the hedgerow in question.
+The Hedgerow Regulations 1997 allows us to protect important hedgerows, by controlling their removal through a system of notification via a Hedgerow Removal Notice.
 You should note that the regulations do not apply to hedgerows that are within or on a garden boundary.

 Hedgerow Removal Notice Application